 A traditional Portuguese house was built on top of the Roman Villa

 Day trips from Faro

 Faro has excellent public transport and from the city it is possible to visit almost the entire Algarve.
 Interesting day trips to the east include the historic city of Tavira and the fishing port of Olhão, both of which can be reach via train.
 To the west is the exclusive resort town of Vilamoura and the modest resort of Quarteira, these are connected to Faro by bus.
-Inland is the market town of Loule, which is again reached via bus.
+Inland is the market town of Loule, with its popular Saturday gypsy market, and is again reached via bus.
 The number of varied day trips from Faro means that it could be used as a central base from which to explore the region and fill an extended holiday.